RevenueHunt/docs/docs/how-to-guides/index.md

 # Welcome to Our How-to Guides!

 Whether you’re here to craft your very first quiz or looking to fine-tune the experience with advanced customization, you’ve arrived at the right place.
-Our collection of how-to guides is meticulously designed to assist you at every step of your journey, from initial setup to detailed customization and optimization.
+Our collection of how-to guides is designed to assist you at every step of your journey, from initial setup to detailed customization and optimization.

-Our platform offers a rich array of features to engage your audience, gather insights, and provide tailored recommendations through quizzes.
+Shop Quiz offers a rich array of features to engage your audience, gather insights, and provide tailored recommendations through quizzes.
 To help you make the most of these capabilities, we've prepared detailed guides covering a wide range of topics.

 ## Getting Started